xmigrate/xforecast-docs/docs/source/design_overview.rst

             :align: center
             :alt: Grafana image

 We use Grafana to plot the graph against the actual data points and forecasted data points of the metrics.
-This can be the same grafana that the engineers already have.
+This can be the same grafana that the engineers already have in there environment.
 Grafana can be used to set alerts to remediate the issue proactively with automated or manual means.
+It also doesn't mean that xforecast is tightly coupled to Grafana.
+The user have the freedom to choose any data visualisation tool of his choice.

 Forecaster
 ----------